|

 Lubrication check

-fully well the tendency of the Indian dealers to wash
+knows fully well the tendency of the Indian dealers

-off their hands once they have pocketted the money.
+to wash off their hands once they have pocketted the

-So it makes sense to check that the lubrication is OK,
+money.
+So it makes sense to check that the lubrication

-because if there is a blockage at some point, extensive
+is OK, because if there is a blockage at some point,

-damage will occur, which the dealer will NOT rectify
+extensive damage will occur, which the dealer will

 It is not difficult to spot blockages.

-and connect the fuel-hose) and the rocker-covers.
-Then
+etc, and connect the fuel-hose) and the rocker-covers.

-start the engine.
-Within a minute, you will see oil
+Then start the engine.
+Within a minute, you will see

-spurting from two slots on each rocker-block.
-Oil is
+oil spurting from two slots on each rocker-block.

-being spilled on the pushrod-cups and on the valve-stem
+Oil is being spilled on the pushrod-cups and on the

-ends.
-Often it so happens that the four flows are of
+valve-stem ends.
+Often it so happens that the four

-unequal volume.
-Increase the RPM and note where the
+flows are of unequal volume.
+Increase the RPM and

-oil-spurts land.
-If they are almost equal and landing
+note where the oil-spurts land.
+If they are almost

 If the four spurts are of drastically different volume,

-something is wrong!
-You might prefer to get it rectified
+time, something is wrong!
+You might prefer to get

 Sitting-ducks